Donald Trump to surrender to history-making criminal charges

 New York’s ability to carry out safe and drama-free courthouse proceedings in a case involving a polarizing ex-president could be an important test case as prosecutors in Atlanta and Washington conduct their own investigations of Trump that could also result in charges.
 Those investigations concern efforts to undo the 2020 election results as well as the possible mishandling of classified documents at Mar-a-Lago.

-Top Republicans, including some of Trump’s potential rivals in next year’s GOP presidential primary, have decried the case against him.
-President Joe Biden, who has yet to formally announce that he’s seeking reelection next year, and other leading Democrats have largely had little to say about it.
+Top Republicans, including some of Trump’s potential rivals in next year’s GOP presidential primary, have criticized the case against him.
+Biden, who has yet to formally announce that he’s seeking reelection next year, and other leading Democrats have largely had little to say about it.

-Trump’s former U.N. ambassador, Nikki Haley, was campaigning on Monday near the U.S.-Mexico border as part of her presidential bid and suggested that coverage of the former president’s indictment was distracting from other key issues, like immigration.
-But even she added, “You’ve got a liberal prosecutor that’s doing political revenge against a former president.”

-Prosecutors say their case against Trump has nothing to do with politics.
+Prosecutors insist their case against Trump has nothing to do with politics.

-Tucker reported from Washington.
-Associated Press writers Will Weissert in Washington and Jill Colvin, Bobby Caina Calvan and Julie Walker in New York contributed to this report.
+Tucker and Weissert reported from Washington.
+Associated Press writers Jill Colvin, Bobby Caina Calvan, Jennifer Peltz and Ted Shaffrey in New York contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.